satpalsr/sdk/docs/server.hytopia.chunklattice.setblock.md

 </td><td>

 The block type id to set.
+Use 0 to remove the block and replace with air.

 </td></tr>